 - Important documents binder and digital copies: Recovering from a disaster is difficult, but it will be extra difficult if you don’t have your valuable documents organized and in one place.
 I recommend keeping them in a sealed waterproof container.
 Store them in a safe location that you can access quickly in the event of an evacuation.
 As a backup, you should store them digitally on the Cloud.
 These are sensitive documents so make sure to protect them with a password!

-- Items of personal need, including but not limited to: prescription medication, pet supplies, diapers, and feminine hygiene supplies.
-Every person in your household should have a personal kit where these types of items can be customized and included.
+- Personal items, including but not limited to: prescription medication, pet supplies, diapers, and feminine hygiene supplies.
+Every person in your household should have a personal disaster survival kit where these types of items are customized.

 - Remember the importance of communicating and reuniting with loved ones after a disaster.
-This page includes possible ways to get in touch without a phone or wifi, as well as a free worksheet where you can lay out your reunification plans.
+This article guides you on creating a communication and reunification plan.

 If volcanoes are a threat to your community, then you’re probably also at risk of other natural disasters.
 Find complete guides to the following: